aaltemara/setup-tunnel/README.md

 ## Instructions:
 1. Copy this script to Host A.
 2. Install and configure sshuttle on Host B.
-3. Install 'nc' binary on both Host A and Host B. (netcat-openbsd on Ubuntu).
+3. Install 'nc' and 'curl' binaries on both Host A and Host B. (netcat-openbsd and curl on Ubuntu).
 4. Install and configure sshd on Host A and Host B.
 5. Configure SSH keys / passwordless login from Host A to Host B. It is not necessary for Host B to be able to initiate connections to Host A.
 6. Add the Host B user's SSH public key to the ~/.ssh/authorized_keys file of the Host A user.